Circumcision - Whose Responsibility? – Legal and Ethical Arguments

 Particular difficulties have been encountered by religious minorities in the U.K., where the Human Rights Act 1998 has been construed, quite contentiously, as prohibiting male circumcision of minors [Gatrad et al., 2006].

-The British Medical Association (BMA) has produced a guide on the law and ethics of male circumcision in which it recognizes the legality of male circumcision provided it is performed competently, is in the child’s best interests, and there is valid consent [British, 2006].
+The British Medical Association (BMA) has never produced an evidence-based statement on male circumcision.
+Instead it has only ever produced pompous, paternalistic opinion pieces.
+Curiously, in its 2019 “guidance” it suggests that some other medical organization should do a literature review!
+It is audacious that the BMA could release guidance in the absence of such a literature review.
+To better inform its constituents, alignment of the BMA’s guidance with the enormous body of high-quality scientific evidence is required.
+Doing so should help improve public health, reduce treatment costs and limit medical problems in the UK.
+The BMA seems instead to have produced a guide on the law and ethics of male circumcision in which it recognizes the legality of male circumcision provided it is performed competently, is in the child’s best interests, and there is valid consent [British, 2006].
 It notes that the Human Rights Act 2000 has not been invoked in any legal case involving male circumcision.
 This Act of course relates to other matters that are relevant.

-The BMA Guide notes that “circumcision of boys has been considered to be either medically or socially beneficial or, at least, neutral”, and that “the responsibility to demonstrate that non-therapeutic circumcision is in a particular child’s best interests falls to his parents” [British, 2006].
-In a checklist in a BMA publication [British, 2001] the BMA identifies the following as relevant to an assessment of best interests: the patient’s own ascertainable wishes, feelings and values; the patient’s ability to understand what is proposed and weigh up the alternatives; the patient’s potential to participate in the decision, if provided with additional support or explanations; the patient’s physical and emotional needs; the risk of harm or suffering; the views of the parents and family; the implications for the family of performing or not performing the procedure; religious or cultural background; the prioritizing of options which maximize the patient’s future opportunities and choices [British, 2006].
+The BMA's guidance notes that circumcision of boys has been considered to be either medically or socially beneficial or, at least, neutral, and that the responsibility to demonstrate that non-therapeutic circumcision is in a particular child’s best interests falls to his parents [British, 2006, 2019].
+In a checklist in a BMA publication [British, 2001] the BMA identifies the following as relevant to an assessment of best interests: the patient’s own ascertainable wishes, feelings and values; the patient’s ability to understand what is proposed and weigh up the alternatives; the patient’s potential to participate in the decision, if provided with additional support or explanations; the patient’s physical and emotional needs; the risk of harm or suffering; the views of the parents and family; the implications for the family of performing or not performing the procedure; religious or cultural background; the prioritizing of options which maximize the patient’s future opportunities and choices [British, 2006, 2019].

 Arguing for delay so that the child can decide when older ignores the early benefits, practicalities, risks, inconvenience, cost, etc that accue with age.